fabianaiolfi/eu-policy-feedback/README.md

 ### ChatGPT Ranking
 ```
-*System Prompt*: You are an expert in European Union policies.
+System Prompt: You are an expert in European Union policies.
 Answer questions and provide information based on that expertise.
 ```
 ```
 Prompt for economic *left*: I have two summaries of EU policies, and I need to determine which policy is more economically left-leaning.
 Please analyze the summaries based on principles commonly associated with economically left policies, such as government intervention in the economy, redistribution of wealth, social welfare programs, progressive taxation, regulation of markets, and support for labor rights.
 [Summary] Which policy is more economically left?
 Please return only '1' or '2'.